DanTCIM/ValAct_RAG/data/md/ASOP_life/asop038_201_cat_modeling.md

-# IS <br> ActUARIAL StANDARDS BOARD

-Actuarial Standard

-of Practice

-No. 38
+# Actuarial Standard of Practice No. 38

 Revised Edition

 ## Catastrophe Modeling (for All Practice Areas)

-Developed by the

-Catastrophe Modeling Task Force of the

-General Committee of the

-Actuarial Standards Board
+Developed by the Catastrophe Modeling Task Force of the General Committee of the Actuarial Standards Board

-Adopted by the

-Actuarial Standards Board
+Adopted by the Actuarial Standards Board

 July 2021

 Doc.
 No. 201

 ASOP No. 38-Doc.
 No. 201

+### Table of Contents

 	Transmittal Memorandum
 	Section 1.
 Purpose, Scope, Cross References, and Effective Date .....
 1 1.1 Purpose .....
 1
 	1.2 Scope .....
 1
 	1.3 Cross References .....
 2
 	1.4 Effective Date .....
 2
 	Section 2.
 Definitions .....
 2
 	2.1 Assumptions .....
 2
 	2.2 Catastrophe Model .....
 2
 	2.3 Data .....
 2
 	$2.4 \quad$ Expert .....
 2
 	2.5 Input .....
 2
 	2.6 Intended Purpose .....
 2
 	2.7 Model .....
 3
 	2.8 Output .....
 3
 	2.9 Parameter .....
 3
 	Section 3.
 Analysis of Issues and Recommended Practices .....
 3 3.1 Introduction .....
 3
 	3.2 Catastrophe Models Developed by Experts .....
 3
 	3.3 Understanding of the Catastrophe Model .....
 4
 	3.3.1 Catastrophe Model Components .....
 4
 	3.3.2 User Input .....
 4
 	3.3.3 Catastrophe Model Output .....
 4
 	3.4 Appropriateness of the Catastrophe Model for the Intended Purpose .....
 4 3.4.1 Applicability of Historical Data .....
 5
 	3.4.2 Developments in Relevant Fields .....
 5
 	3.5 Output Validation .....
 5
 	3.6 Appropriate Use of the Catastrophe Model and Output .....
 5 3.7 Reliance on Another Actuary .....
 5
 	3.8 Reliance on Data or Other Information Supplied by Others .....
 6 3.9 Documentation .....
 6
 	Section 4.
 Communications and Disclosures .....
 6
 	4.1 Required Disclosures in an Actuarial Report .....
 6
 	4.2 Additional Disclosures in an Actuarial Report .....
 6
 	4.3 Confidential Information .....
 7
 	TABLE OF CONTENTS
 	APPENDIXES
 	Appendix 1-Background and Current Practices .....
 8
 	Background .....
 8

 	ASOP No. 38-Doc.
 No. 201

 	Current Practices 8

 	Appendix 2-Comments on the Exposure Draft and Responses

+### Transmittal Memorandum
 TO: $\quad$ Members of Actuarial Organizations Governed by the Standards of Practice of the Actuarial Standards Board and Other Persons Interested in Catastrophe Modeling (for All Practice Areas)

 FROM: $\quad$ Actuarial Standards Board (ASB)